neurallayer/Photon.jl/docs/src/index.md

 workout = Workout(mymodel, MSELoss())
 ```

-This will create a workout that will use the default Optimiser (SGD) and only
+This will create a workout that will use the default optimiser (SGD) and only
 the *loss metric* being tracked.

-Alternatively you can pass an optimizer and define the metrics that you want to get tracked during the training sessions.
+Alternatively you can pass an optimiser and define the metrics that you want to get tracked during the training sessions.
 Photon tracks :loss and :val_loss (for the validation phase) by default, but you can define additional ones.

 ```julia
 workout = Workout(mymodel, MSE(), SGD(), acc=BinaryAccuracy())
 ```

-Each additional metric is added as an optional parameter, where the name will be
-the metricname and the function the metric calculation.
+Each additional metric is added as an optional parameter, where the name of the parameter (so acc in the above example) will be the metricname and the function the metric calculation.

 Another useful feature is that a Workout can saved and restored at any moment during the training.
 And not only the model and its parameters will be saved.
-Also the state of the optimiser and any logged metrics will be able saved and restored to their previous state.
-This even makes it also possible to shared workout with colleagues (although they need the same packages installed installed as you).
+Also the state of the optimiser and any of the logged metrics will be saved and restored to their previous state.
+This makes it also possible to shared workout with colleagues (although they still need to have the same packages installed installed as you).

 ```julia
 filename = saveWorkout(workout)